 A household is a group of persons who commonly live together and would take their meal from common kitchen unless the exigencies of work prevented any of them from doing so.
 There may be a household of persons related by blood or a household of unrelated persons or having a mix of both.
-Examples of unrelated households are boarding houses, messes, hostels, residential hotels, rescue homes, jails, ashrams, etc. These called "Institutional are Households".
+Examples of unrelated households are boarding houses, messes, hostels, residential hotels, rescue homes, jails, ashrams, etc. "Institutional These are called Households".